 - Place in the freezer or fridge to set up while working on the sauce and cheesecake batter.

-- Add the sliced strawberries to a medium saucepan.
+- Add the sliced strawberries and sugar to a medium saucepan.
 Place over medium heat and cook for 10 to 13 minutes.
 Break the strawberries down with a wooden spoon while they cook to help speed up the process.

 - Remove from the saucepan and place in a blender or food processor.
 Pulse until the sauce is a smooth puree.
 Set aside and begin working on the cheesecake.